-As at January 31, 2015, the total exploration costs incurred for the Cree East project was \$19.2 million.
+As at July 31, 2015, the total exploration costs incurred for the Cree East project was \$19.2 million.
 In March 2014 the Joint Venture carried out geophysical surveys over the Zone B target area.
 This surveying was in preparation for a proposed summer drill program.
-The summer drill program was dependant upon financing by CanAlaska or others.
+The summer drill program is dependent upon financing by CanAlaska or others.
 The Korean Consortium and CanAlaska are actively marketing the Cree East project for option or joint venture to allow for the continuation of the drill exploration.
 The Cree East property is without known reserves and any proposed program is exploratory in nature.

-2.2.3 NW Manitoba, Manitoba
+2.2.3 NW Manitoba, Manitoba - Northern Uranium Corp.